Citizens United v. FEC

 He even mentions the marketplace of ideas, which like fucking drives me nuts because like the marketplace of ideas is like a great idea if we think like McDonald's makes the best fucking hamburgers that have ever existed.

 Right?
+Right.

 Because

 pretty much everybody, if they've eaten a hamburger, they've eaten a fucking McDonald's bullshit hamburger.
+And like, is that really, is that what we're going for here?
+Like, is that the idea?

-Have the best hamburgers won?
+Right.
+Have the best hamburgers won.

-Well, let's, I want to get into what I think is, no no joke, the majority's only like real decent point, which is that there's a weird tension here.
+Well, let's, I want to get into what I think is, no joke, the majority's only like real decent point, which is that there's a weird tension here.

 If you're restricting the ability of corporations to spend on political expression, then what do you do about media corporations?
+And the majority puts this forward as sort of just like,

 ooh, like,

 are you saying that you can restrict, you know, MSNBC or something?
+Right.

 Now, Stevens, Justice Stevens in his dissent is just like, well, that question isn't even before us.